RelationalFabric/howard/articles/howard-claims-philosophy/the-logic-of-claims.md

-**The Logic of Claims: Why Validation Is Broken, and What Replaces It**
+# The Logic of Claims: Why Validation Is Broken, and What Replaces It

-*Moving from ad-hoc boolean checks to first-class propositions.
-How Howard transforms the way we think about data correctness.*
+## Moving from ad-hoc boolean checks to first-class propositions.
+How Howard transforms the way we think about data correctness.

----

-## The Category Error We Keep Making
+### The Category Error We Keep Making

 Every codebase I've worked on has the same pattern hiding in plain sight.
 Somewhere, scattered across utility files and service layers, there's a growing collection of functions that answer the same question: "Is this data what I think it is?"